almeida85/repoSeq/README.md

 pdb2seq.py:
 - Extracts sequences from PDB files.
-- Performs BLAST search
+- Performs BLAST search.
 - Generates a file with useful data of the protein.
-Based in ProtParam Tools from Expasy
+Based in ProtParam Tools from Expasy.
-- Calculates the extinction coefficient from the sequence
+- Calculates the extinction coefficient from the sequence.

 Contact: yasser.almeida@gmail.com